 How should Ergotamine Tartrate medicine be used?

-The combination of ergotamine and caffeine comes as a tablet to take by mouth and as a suppository to insert rectally.
+The combination of ergotamine and caffeine is a tablet to take by mouth and a suppository to insert rectally.
 It is usually taken at the first sign of a migraine headache.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ergotamine and caffeine exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes it.